Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *c) The Security Corps is immune to these Sub-Clauses given that body is not Classification - O or higher.*

+*d) The body in question is not being roped to cause trouble or to be misused.*

 19) EMPs may not be placed anywhere in which it becomes unreachable, and permanently blocks any area with no way of being destroyed without the help of moderation or abusing glitches.
 Breaking this clause can warrant a server ban.